richgillam/cldr/ldml/tr35-keyboards.md

 Some non-goals (outside the scope of the format) currently are:

 1. Adaptation for screen scaling resolution.
 Instead, keyboards should define layouts based on physical size.
 Platforms may interpret physical size definitions and adapt for different physical screen sizes with different resolutions.
-2. Unification of platform-specific vkey and scan code mapping tables.
+2. Unification of platform-specific virtual key and scan code mapping tables.
 3. Unification of pre-existing platform layouts themselves (e.g. existing fr-azerty on platform a, b, c).
 4. Support for prior (pre 3.0) CLDR keyboard files.
-See [Compatibility Notice](#Compatibility_Notice).
+See [Compatibility Notice](#compatibility-notice).
 5. Run-time efficiency.
-[LDML is explicitly an interchange format](./tr35.md#Introduction), and so it is expected that data will be transformed to a more compact format for use by a keystroke processing engine.
+[LDML is explicitly an interchange format](tr35.md#Introduction), and so it is expected that data will be transformed to a more compact format for use by a keystroke processing engine.
+6. Platform-specific frame keys such as Fn, Numpad, IME swap keys, and cursor keys are out of scope.
+   (This also means that in this specification, modifier (frame) keys cannot generate output, such as capslock producing backslash.)

 <!-- 1.
 Display names or symbols for keycaps (eg, the German name for "Return").
 If that were added to LDML, it would be in a different structure, outside the scope of this section.
 2. Advanced IME features, handwriting recognition, etc.